goellavish10/goellavish10/README.md

 <h1 align="center">Hi 👋, I'm Lavish Goyal</h1>
-<h3 align="center">Full Stack Engineer with expertise in MERN stack, and a passion for backend engineering.
-Seeking opportunities to apply skills and drive innovation.</h3>
+<h3 align="center">I'm a Full Stack Developer, with vast experience in building and scaling Backend services in a variety of tech stacks.
+I am seeking full-time opportunities to work with a great product and tech team.</h3>

-- 🔭 I’m currently working on a product dedicated to email marketing automation.
+- 🔭 I’m currently building a tool for YouTube content creators.

-- 🌱 I’m currently building with **Golang**
+- 🌱 I’m currently hacking with **Golang**

-- 👨‍💻 All of my projects are available at [https://lavishgoyal.vercel.app](https://lavishgoyal.vercel.app)

 - 💬 Ask me about **Nodejs, Golang, MongoDB**